How do we Solve the DC Governance Issue?

 28th October, 2019

-The Pensions Regulator (TPR) has a very succinct answer to this question – ‘improve or leave the market’.
+In posing the question of the DC governance issue, the Pensions Regulator (TPR) has a very succinct answer to this question – ‘improve or leave the market’.

 The results from TPR’s 2019 annual defined contribution survey report shows that just 4% of micro schemes with between two and 11 members and 1% of small schemes with between 12 and 99 members are meeting all of the key governance requirements.